ErrantThinking/errantthinking.github.io/content/the-elves-revolt.md

             - temporary relief: meat, fur, milk
             - Tools: mammoth ivory bones (craft material), spears & fishing rods
             - The Giants need Yetis that prey upon their herd to be removed from their path
                 - The Yetis need to eat.
-South of the mountains they may find
+South of the mountains they may find more food, but that is asking them to relocate and spare the woolly mammoth meal already here.
+They will require some form of convincing.
         - Provide a path open southwards to more resource plentiful lands
             - They provide a path by trimming small branches or twigs from the world tree that can serve to fashion sleighs and similar items to traverse the aurora borealis when navigated by fae.
     - **Fishery Poaching**: Yetis have started hunting in the Santa Village's fisheries.